ultrew/ultrew/README.md

 ---

 ### 👾 Who Am I?
 Hey there!
-I'm **Ultrew aka** **Tanishq Nama**, a cybersecurity enthusiast passionate about **hacking, ethical security, and digital defense**.
+I'm **Ultrew aka** **Tanishq Nama**, a cybersecurity enthusiast passionate about **hacking, cyber security, and digital defense**.
 When I'm not diving into security exploits, I'm exploring the depths of **psychology, spirituality, and the occult**—or binging my favorite anime! 🎶🎧

 ### 🔥 What Drives Me:
 - 🔐 **Cybersecurity & Ethical Hacking** – Breaking things to make them stronger.